samvera-labs/openseadragon-react-viewer/README.md

 1. Clone or fork this repository

-2. Install dependencies
+2. Install _root_ dependencies

 ```
 yarn install
 ```

-3. Start the development server
+3. Install _demo_ dependencies

 ```
+cd demo
-yarn start
+yarn install
 ```

-Open up a browser and navigate to: http://localhost:3001/.
-Hot reloading via `webpack` is enabled, so you'll see live updates in the browser during development.

-## Development
+### More on repo environments

-All code updates should be done to files in the `/src` directory.
+Application components are located in the root level `/src` directory.

-The `/demo` directory contains the demo application entry point `index.html` file. `/demo/index.js` mocks your React application importing the OpenSeadragon React Viewer component.
+The `/demo` directory is a convenience directory mocking a consuming application.
+View `/demo/src/index.js` to see how the demo is `@import`ing the OpenSeadragonViewer component.

+### Running the demo

+From within `/demo`, run

+`yarn start`

+and the demo app will load in the browser.
+Any changes made to component files in `/src` will live reload in the browser.

+### Caveat

+Keep in mind the `/demo` is a convenience directory for developing an _unbundled_ component.
+By default, it's not importing the commonjs export.
+See https://github.com/samvera-labs/starter-react-component-npm for more details

 ### Component configuration